-- EAD represents the expected level of usage of the facility when default occurs. - The EAD for retail exposures is generally based on the respective portfolio's summed outstanding exposure including any undrawn balances, and for revolving exposures such as credit card receivables, each loan's/financing's EAD estimation includes the estimated net additional drawings for loans/financing defaulting over the next 12 months.
+- EAD represents the expected level of usage of the facility when default occurs. - The EAD for retail exposures is generally based on the respective portfolio's summed outstanding exposure including any undrawn balances, and for revolving exposures such as credit card receivables, each loan/financing EAD estimation includes the estimated net additional drawings over the next 12 months.